 You have applied for your dream job and they have contacted you for an interview.
 Surprise…it is a virtual interview.
-You’ve never done one of them before and now you are getting nervous.
+You’ve never done virtual interviews before and now you are getting nervous.

 So how do you make a good impression and ace the interview?
 Here are a few tips to help”